cisca2elle/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that displays a confused smiley
-Display contents of the passwd file in the etc directory Display contents of 2 files in the same directory
+Display contents of the passwd file in the etc directory Display contents of 2 files in the same directory Display the last 10 lines of a files